Learn about all the different ways to pause and resume music playback on your HomePod using your voice, its top touch surface, or your iPhone.

 Method 6.
 Use the respective app or AirPlay controls

-If you are AirPlaying content from your iPhone or iPad to your HomePod, you can go to that music streaming app (Apple Music, Spotify, YouTube Music, etc.) and use the play/pause button there.
-You can also open the iPhone Control Center and use the buttons there to control music on your HomePod.
+If you’re AirPlaying content from your iPhone or iPad to your HomePod, go to that music streaming app (Apple Music, Spotify, YouTube Music, etc.) and use the play/pause button there.
+You can also open iPhone Control Center and use the media controls button there to pause and resume music on your HomePod.

 Method 7.
 Use your Apple TV